The Best Is Yet To Come

 • The hydrological data showed that there is little change in quantity of water availability or for the ability of the aquifer to replenish and fully recover each winter/spring.

-• These results support the 2015 water study included in the EIR.
+• These results support the 2015 water supply assessment included in the EIR.

 traffic impact